Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Has RPR Perk Rule
 - Has RPR Skill/Stat Above/Under/Equal Rule
 - Invisible Walls that work like box zones
+- Scripted chest to spawn kits in
+- /trigger command to trigger a tool at a distance
+- Action Add/Remove/Toggle Global tag
+- Action Toggle Char Tag
+- Add fail mode to quest objectives
+- Add Global mode to Tag Objectives
+- Add Global/Char Increment action
+- Add Number Objective to quests
+- Puppet now have a rule set for their own interaction
+- Player kill count automatically stored in float char var and accessible in the player editor.
+- New Add Var Float action to increment/decrement char/global float variables

 # Changes
 `0.6.0`